of us wake up in the morning with only one thought

 I think a child eating 14 chocolate bars has a bigger

 problem than caffeine consumption.

-of the increase we see in childhood consumption of caffeine must be blamed on the
+of the increase we see in childhood consumption of

-of caffeine use on the developing nervous
+the concerns of caffeine use on the developing nervous

 statement blaming America's obesity on increased soft

 drink consumption and the new research now linking

-the high phosphorus content of soft drinks with robbing our bones
+the high phosphorus content of soft drinks with robbing

-our children?
+is protecting our children?
 We are the nation's educators.

-If we don't take a stand, P.(2000).
+Hameleers, P.(2000).
 Human Psychopharmacology Clinical

 Experimental, Vol 15(8) 573-581.